 On listed buildings tight grain timber replicas will be required.
 Composite, aluminium and PVCu doors will never be acceptable.
 Doors with mouldings applied to resemble panelling or that introduce glazing within the door will not be acceptable.
-A variation from these guidelines must be fully justified.
-The form of the existing doors within the building and the immediate surrounding area will be taken into consideration.

 On public elevations in conservation areas composite door solutions may be appropriate where they would constitute an improvement on the existing design.
 If the existing door is surrounded with sidelights and fanlights, and/ or mouldings these elements are required to be retained.
 If installing a composite door and doorframe would result in the loss of these features the proposal will be refused.
 PVCu, aluminium and flush plywood doors with mouldings applied to resemble panelling, or replacements that introduce elements of glazing within the door will not be acceptable substitutes.